+Comments from an anonymous referee helped to improve the presentation.
 The numerical simulations reported in this paper were carried out primarily on the computing facilities of Calcul Québec, a member of the Compute Canada consortium.
-This work is supported by Canada's Foundation for Innovation, Natural Sciences and Engineering Research Chair program and Discovery Grant program

-(P.C.), and the NSERC Graduate Fellowship Program.
-PKS is supported by funding received from the European Research Council under the European Union's Seventh Framework Programme (FP7/2012/ERC Grant agreement No. 320375).
+This work is supported by Canada's Foundation for Innovation, Natural Sciences and Engineering Research Chair program and Discovery Grant program (PC), and the NSERC Graduate Fellowship Program (JFC).
+PKS is supported by the European Research Council under the European Union's Seventh Framework Programme (FP7/2012/ERC Grant agreement No. 320375).